Life, Love & Travel

 Why I Love Weddings

-Photojournalistic photography has been my passion for many years.
-Because I developed a skill to anticipate moments, I tell a story through my photos.
-After my own wedding, my photos and video became priceless to me.
+My own wedding photographs and video are priceless to me.
 These are photographs of the most meaningful moments and people in my life and I will treasure them forever.
 I want to do the same for other couples and document their love stories.

 My husband and I got married on a beach in Captiva Island, Florida.
 We decided not to see each other until I was walking down the aisle with my Dad.
 As I stepped onto the beach to start the ceremony, I wondered what my husband-to-be was thinking at that same moment.
 It wasn’t until we saw our wedding photos that I could see the tears in his eyes when he saw me for the first time.
 The image of him wiping away tears as I walked down the aisle is something that I will cherish for the rest of my life.